China marks deadliest day as WHO declares global health emergency in fight against Wuhan coronavirus - Local News 8

 Foreigners being airlifted out of the city are also facing up to two weeks of mandatory or voluntary quarantine once they land in their home countries.

-Australia’s plan to house evacuees in a former detention center for migrants on Christmas Island, has sparked controversy within the country.
+However, this has sparked controversy in some countries, especially in Australia, where a plan to house evacuees in a former detention center for migrants on Christmas Island has generated no small amount of negative publicity .

 Public broadcaster ABC spoke to some Australians in Wuhan who said they would rather remain in the city than face two weeks on what has been described by some opposition lawmakers as a “leper camp,” even as Canberra defended its decision as the only place capable of quarantining hundreds of people.

-Note: UPDATE: This story has been updated to reflect the number of confirmed cases of Wuhan coronavirus outside mainland China.